 Lone Tree Golf Course: Solid value in Antioch

-ANTIOCH, Calif. - The Lone Tree Golf Course may be just a bit off the beaten path for most golfers, but for those who find themselves in the area, it can provide an affordable (under $40 with a cart on the weekend), if not entertaining afternoon of golf.
+ANTIOCH, Calif. -- Lone Tree Golf Course may be just a bit off the beaten path for most golfers, but for those who find themselves in the area, it can provide an affordable, if not entertaining afternoon of golf.

 The course defines the expression "busy" on the weekends, but it is still possible to get on, and the staff takes the pace of play very seriously.
 There is an adequate diving range, putting green, and sand area, to loosen up the swing muscles before you set out.
 The range is on the small side and, like the course, can be crowded on the weekends.